 Similar Attitudes.
 Sharing important beliefs and values (partly due to the field of availables).
 Similarity of attitudes is important especially in the first 18 months (a need to agree over the basics, which leads to deeper self-disclosure).
 Byrne (1997) Law of attraction.

 Complementarity.
 The ability of partners to meet each others needs - they have traits the other lacks.
 The need for complementarity is more important for long-term couples.
 Opposites attraction at later stages.
 Also gives partners the feeling of forming a whole.

 The theory assumes that people are initially attracted to each other because they are similar in various ways.
-It has also been found that cohabiting partners become more similar in their emotional responses over time and also that attitudes become aligned
+It has also been found that cohabiting partners became more similar in their emotional responses over time and also that attitudes become aligned.

 Many relationships now start online and it is suggested that the filtering does not work in the same way.
-Eg the use of internet etc means that proximity is less important than before
+For example, the use of the Internet, etc., means that proximity is less important than previously.

-Levinger (1974) could be down to social changes and difficulties defining the depth of relationships.
-Originally it was assumed that 18 months was the cut off between short and long term relationships - this may not be the case in all cultures today.
-Makes the theory applicability to other cultures and relationships questionable
+Levinger (1974) could be down to social changes and difficulties in defining depth of relationships.
+Originally it was assumed that 18 months was the cut of between short and long relationships - this may not be the case in all cultures today.
+Makes the theory applicability to other cultures and relationships questionable.

 Social Exchange Theory assumes that relationships are guided by the minimax principle - explain this.

-What does the Social Exchange Theory mean by a Comparison Level?
+What does Social Exchange Theory mean by a Comparison Level?

-Determined by past relationships and social norms.
-Generally, we will pursue a relationship where the CL is high (however people with low self-esteem may have a low CL)
+It is a judgement of the reward level we expect in a relationship, determined by past relationship experiences and social norms.
+Generally we will pursue a relationship where the CL is high (however people with low self-esteem may have a low CL).